-If you reporting all video traffic into one Market View Dictionary ID ("clientid" and "vcid" pair) then you can simply hard-code the VCID into ggCom.as.
-Open ggCom.as in a Text Editor.
-Find nolggGlobalParams and change initial value of clientid to Nielsen-supplied clientid for your company. e.g. clientid: "us-12345".
-Also change initial value of vcid to Nielsen-supplied VideoCensus id for the lowest level in the Marketview hierarchy.
-E.g. vcid: "c01"
+If you reporting all video traffic into one Market View Dictionary ID ("clientid" and "vcid" pair) then you can simply hard-code the VCID.
+Find \nolggGlobalParams and change initial value of clientid to Nielsensupplied clientid for your company. e.g. clientid: "us-12345".
+Also change initial value of vcid to Nielsensupplied clientid to supplied VideoCensus id for the lowest level in the Marketview hierarchy.
+E.g. vcid: "c01".
+It should be included and initialized in the <body> of your HTML page.
+See below for an example.

 If your integration is spanning many websites and reporting video traffic into many different Market View Dictionary ID's then you will need some other mechanism (such as a Content Management System) to dynamically supply the correct clientid and vcid pair at runtime.
-These are part of the global variable nolggGlobalParams.
+These are part of the global variable \nolggGlobalParams.